NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.5.Chapter/chp_5_exercises/README.md

 # Exercise 5.6

-Now that we have conditional statements, we can get back to the "Guess My Number" game from Exercise 3.3.

 You should already have a program that chooses a random number, prompts the user to guess it, and displays the diference between the guess and the chosen number.

-Adding a small amount of code at a time, and testing as you go, modify the program so it tells the user whether the guess is too high or too low, and then prompts the user for another guess.
+Adding a small amount of code at a time, and testing as you go, make a program so it tells the user whether the guess is too high or too low, and then prompts the user for another guess.